fgulan/bioinformatics-project/README.md

 ## Compiling

 * Position working directory in the root folder of project.
-* Run command:
+* Run commands:
     ```bash
     $ cmake CMakeLists.txt
     $ cmake --build ./ --target bioinformatics_project
     ```
-    This command will compile the project to a `bioinformatics_project` executable file inside `cmake-build-release` folder.
+    This command will compile the project to a `bioinformatics_project` executable file in the root folder of project.

 ## Run instructions